 The Emergency Planning and Community Right-to-Know Act of 1986 (EPCRA) establishes requirements for Federal, State, local governments, Indian Tribes, and industry regarding emergency planning and "Community Right-to-Know" reporting on hazardous and toxic chemicals.
-The act requires the establishment of a State Emergency Response Commission (SERC) and Local Emergency Planning Committees (LEPCs) to coordinate planning and receipt of hazardous and toxic chemical reports.
-The Community Right-to-Know Act provisions help increase the public's knowledge and access to information on chemicals at individual facilities, their uses, and releases into the environment.
+The act requires the establishment of a State Emergency Response Commission (SERC) and Local Emergency Planning Committees (LEPCs).
+In Iowa the SERC is made up of the Iowa Homeland Security & Emergency Management (IHSEM) with support from the Iowa Department of Natural Resources (DNR).
+EPCRA provisions help increase the public's knowledge and access to information on chemicals stored at individual facilities, their uses, and releases into the environment.
 States and communities, working with facilities, can use the information to improve chemical safety and protect public health and the environment.

 You can find what facilities are located in your neighborhood from the US EPA website, EnviroFacts

 or the state of Iowa's website, Facility Explorer